 Fu Ming Cooked Food Carrot Cake

-Fu Ming Cooked Food is a famous name for supper treats like the Fried Carrot Cakes.
+Fu Ming Cooked Food is famous for supper treats like Fried Carrot Cakes.
 The menu serves both black and white versions.
-Although most patrons order for the while versions, the black ones taste exceptional.
+Although most patrons order the white versions, the black ones taste exceptional.

 The white carrot cake is crispy wok hei.
 Meanwhile, the sweet black sauce adds extra sweetness to every serving.

-Dine at a Michelin Bib Gourmand when in search of what to eat in Redhill.
+Dine at a Michelin Bib Gourmand when searching for what to eat in Redhill.
 Check out at #01-49 Redhill Food Centre, Blk 85 Redhill Lane, Singapore, 150085.

 Ye Shang Hai Teochew Porridge

 Nothing can beat a white porridge for being the best comfort food.
-Ye Shang Hai Teochew Porridge is where you can find a warm bowl for it.
+Ye Shang Hai Teochew Porridge is where you can find a warm bowl.

 Also, you can order a Fried Chicken Feet.
 It brings extra crunch and taste to your meal.